rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 The one thing this RFC requires of the upcoming registry implementation is the ability to chain registries providing defaults and fallbacks when a registry is not manually specified.
 By default, crates.io is used, but somebody may wish to prohibit that, or have Cargo first check a repository of local forks before falling back on crates.io.
-This overlaps with `[[replace]]` a bit awkwardly, but is generally useful when the exact set of overrides is subject to change out of band with the current project: the project's `Cargo.toml` would specify something like `default-registry = [ "local-forks", "crates-io" ]`, along with the defintion of "local-forks".
+This overlaps with `[[replace]]` a bit awkwardly, but is generally useful when the exact set of overrides is subject to change out of band with the current project: the project's `Cargo.toml` would specify something like `default-registry = [ "local-forks", "crates-io" ]`, along with the definition of "local-forks".

 This mechanism is used here used so standard library crates not on crates.io (or whatever the users' `default-registry` fallback chains happens to be) are instead provided by the compiler.
 We need to avoid forcing users' packages to enumerate the contents of the compiler registry because exactly what packages the compiler provides changes from one version of Rust to the next.
 For example, if a portable `collections` is written for example, Cargo should use that rather than the compiler's own package.
-This allows transparently making the standard library less-compiler spefific.
+This allows transparently making the standard library less-compiler specific.

 The injection of implicit dependencies is completely defined by the rules described in the first subsection, so this subsection will focus on the meaning of the `--resolve-compiler-specific=` flag.